-The test was performed on May 7, 2019 with the attendance of AQD district staff, the facility's consultants, testing company personnel and facility representatives.
+The test was performed on May 7, 2019, with the attendance of AQD district staff, the facility's consultants, testing company personnel and facility representatives.
 The test was conducted using a large 6.2-liter gasoline powered engine.
 The engine was tested on Cell 12 under two different testing conditions: Uncontrolled Developmental Testing (without AICS) and Durability Cycle-B Test (with AICS).
 In general, the tests ran smoothly, and all the operational parameters remained within the expected ranges specified in the ROP.
 A separate record has been created in the Michigan Air Compliance and Enforcement System (MACES) database for the stack test observations.
 The record reports the details about test performance and the preliminary results.
 Please refer to "Field Observation Report: Stack Testing" report in the AQD files.

 A complete report with the details about the stack test procedures, recorded parameters, number of runs and the emission test results was prepared and timely submitted by the testing company.
-The report was received by the AQD Detroit office on July 8, 2019.
+The report was received by the AQD Detroit Office on July 8, 2019.
 A summary table containing the test results has been included in the appendix of this inspection report.
 The stack test results were used to calculate emission factors (EFs) for NOx and CO for both conditions, with and without AICS.
 For the Developmental Testing scenario (without AICS), the average EFs were 0.010 lb. of NOx / lb. fuel and 0.32 lb. of CO / lb. fuel.
 Likewise, the EFs obtained from Durability Testing showed average values of 0.0065 lb. of NOx / lb. fuel and 0.16 lb. of CO / lb. fuel.

-The NOX and CO emission factors measured as a result of the stack test conducted on May 7, 2019 showed values below the EFs specified in the Appendix 7 of the ROP for the Developmental Testing conducted on the large size (6.2 Liter) engine powered by gasoline.
+The NOx and CO emission factors measured as a result of the stack test conducted on May 7, 2019, showed values below the EFs specified in the Appendix 7 of the ROP for the Developmental Testing conducted on the large size (6.2 Liter) engine powered by gasoline.
 Likewise, the NOx EF measured during the Durability Testing - Cycle B showed a value below the one cited on Appendix 7.
-However, that was not the case for the EF measured for CO emissions during Durability Testing - Cycle B. According to Tables 1 and 2 of Appendix 7, the maximum estimated EF for controlled CO emissions is 0.12 lb CO /lb. fuel (i.e. 0.693 (1-0.83) = 0.12 lb CO /lb. fuel).
-The stack test result reported an EF value of 0.16 lb CO / lb. of fuel; which is above the maximum estimated EF for Appendix 7.
+However, that was not the case for the EF measured for CO emissions during Durability Testing - Cycle B. According to ROP Tables 1 and 2 of Appendix 7, the maximum estimated EF for controlled CO emissions is 0.12 lb CO /lb. fuel (i.e. 0.693 (1-0.83) = 0.12 lb CO /lb. fuel).
+The stack test result reported an EF value of 0.16 lb CO / lb. of fuel, which is above the maximum estimated EF from Appendix 7.

 This issue was discussed with Federal Mogul representatives and their consultants in a meeting that took place at the AQD Detroit District Office on January 27, 2020.
 As a result of the discussion, we all agreed on adjusting the current uncontrolled CO emission factor cited on Table 1, Appendix 7 of the ROP for the 6.0 L engine to match the results of the stack test.
-This modification will be proposed during the ROP renewal process, which will be initiated by Federal Mogul in the coming months.
-This type of modification is allowed by the ROP special condition VI.18 for FG-ALLCELS, that reads : "...Appendix 7 may be updated and applied by the permittee provided any changes have been submitted to and approved by the District Supervisor".
-The AQD Acting District Supervisor agreed and approved the modification during the meeting.
+This modification will be proposed during the ROP renewal process.
+This type of modification is allowed by the ROP special condition VI.18 for FG-ALLCELLS.